neoclide/coc-tsserver/Readme.md

 - `typescript.workspaceSymbols.excludeLibrarySymbols`: Exclude symbols from library files (e.g. `node_modules`) when searching for symbols in the workspace.
 Default: `true`
 - `typescript.autoClosingTags`: Enable/disable automatic closing of JSX tags.
 Default: `true`
 - `typescript.preferGoToSourceDefinition`: Makes Go to Definition avoid type declaration files when possible by triggering Go to Source Definition instead.
 Requires using TypeScript 4.7+ in the workspace.
 Default: `false`
+- `typescript.hover.maximumLength`: The maximum number of characters in a hover.
+If the hover is longer than this, it will be truncated.
+Requires using TypeScript 5.9+ in the workspace.
+Default: `500`
 - `javascript.showUnused`: Show unused variable hint.
 Default: `true`
 - `javascript.showDeprecated`: Show deprecated variable hint.
 Default: `true`
 - `javascript.updateImportsOnFileMove.enabled`: Enable/disable automatic updating of import paths when you rename or move a file in VS Code.
 Default: `"prompt"`